vendrhub/vendr-documentation/content/core/1.0.0/reference/orders.md

 | `IEnumerable<OrderReadOnly>` | A list of read only Order entities matching the provided criteria  |

 #### GetOrder
-Gets a specific Order entity.
+Gets a specific Order entity

 ***Signature:***